-The version I have used is 8.11.3, which is the current Long-Term Support release at the time of writing.
-There may be a later version available by the time you read this, but you should stick to the 8.11.3 release for the examples in this book.
-A complete set of 8.11.3 releases, with installers for Windows and macOS and binary packages for other platforms, is available at https://nodejs.org/dist/v8.11.3.
+The version I have used is 12.15.0, which is the current Long-Term Support release at the time of writing.
+There may be a later version available by the time you read this, but you should stick to the 12.15.0 release for the examples in this book.
+A complete set of 12.15.0 releases, with installers for Windows and macOS and binary packages for other platforms, is available at https://nodejs.org/dist/v12.15.0.
+Run the installer and ensure that the "npm package manager" option and the two Add to PATH options are selected, as shown in Figure 2-1.